ShixiangWang/Rlib/README.md

 - `vis.R` - contains functions useful for plotting.
 - `path.R` - contains functions useful for operating local paths (files, directories).

+## Citation

+If you are using this library for your research, please cite the following papers properly along with the link to the GitHub repository <https://github.com/BioSisyphus/Rlib>.

+- Wang, Shixiang, et al. "Antigen presentation and tumor immunogenicity in cancer immunotherapy response prediction."
+Elife 8 (2019): e49020.
+- Wang, Shixiang, and Xuesong Liu.
+"The UCSCXenaTools R package: a toolkit for accessing genomics data from UCSC Xena platform, from cancer multi-omics to single-cell RNA-seq."
+(2019).
+- Ramos, M., L. Schiffer, and L. Waldron.
+"TCGAutils: TCGA utility functions for data management."
+R package version 1.0 (2019).
+- Robin, Xavier, et al. "pROC: an open-source package for R and S+ to analyze and compare ROC curves."
+BMC bioinformatics 12.1 (2011): 1-8.

 ## LICENSE

 [GPL-3](LICENSE)